-Ever since its release over 20 years ago, Audacity has been developed and updated by volunteers who keep on adding new functionality to the software as well as provide stability and bug fix updates.
+Since its release over 20 years ago, Audacity has been developed and updated by volunteers who keep adding new functionality to the software and providing stability and bug-fix updates. Â

-Almost all basic tasks are quite simple to achieve with only a few clicks.
-In this article, we’re going to take a look at how you can cut and move audio around inside of Audacity.
+Almost all basic tasks are simple to achieve with only a few clicks.
+This article will examine how you can cut and move audio around inside Audacity.Â

 Also read: How to record on Audacity?
 A brief guide

-Step 1: Open up Audacity and load the audio file you want to edit.
+Step 1:Â Â Open Audacity and load the audio file you want to edit.

-Step 2: Drag on the waveform and select the bit that you want to cut.
+Step 2:Â Drag on the waveform and select the bit you want to cut.Â

 Step 3: Once you’ve selected the part you want to cut out, head over to Edit > Cut to cut it out.
-Alternatively, you can also use the keyboard shortcut CTRL + X for this.
+Alternatively, you can use the keyboard shortcut CTRL + X for this. Â

 You’ll see that the part you just cut has gone from the waveform timeline and is now on your clipboard.
-You can now move this part to anywhere else in your timeline in the same clip or paste it in an entirely different audio clip.
+You can now move this part to anywhere else in your timeline in the same clip or paste it into an entirely different audio clip.

 Also read: How to record desktop audio using Audacity?